NelsonMinar/vector-river-map/README.md

 water in the United States.
 Note by default the script only downloads data for California; edit the script if you want the entire US.

-* `importNhd.sh` imports the NHDPlus data into PostGIS and prepares it for serving.
+* `dataprep/importNhd.sh` imports the NHDPlus data into PostGIS and prepares it for serving.
 This script borrows ideas from [Seth Fitzsimmons' NHD importer](https://gist.github.com/mojodna/b1f169b33db907f2b8dd).
 Note that detailed output is logged to a file named `/tmp/nhd.log.*`, see the first line